 By the time your baby is a toddler or preschooler, he will be better able to chew.
 This is the time to encourage him to have raw vegetables and fruits.
 But remember that his appetite will be tiny.
 So offering these as a snack will be better than giving them to him at mealtime.

 Not all vegetables can be given raw to young children.
 Vegetables like beets, green peas, beans and corn should not be offered raw to children.
 As they could be choking hazard and these veggies taste good only when cooked.
 Green leafy veggies like spinach are another one that isn't safe to eat raw.
 All these may contain germs that don't get washed away easily.
 It's best to cook or steam them to make them safe for your child.

 How can a taste for raw veggies be cultivated in children?

-Not all children take easily to eating raw vegetables.
+Not all children prefer eating raw vegetables.
 But you can get over this problem by making an effort to present them in an attractive and fun way.

 Here are some ideas:

-- Use cookie cutters to cut vegetables in interesting shapes.
+Use cookie cutters to cut vegetables into interesting shapes.
 You can have cucumber stars and carrot flowers, for instance.

-- Serve carrot, celery and cucumber sticks with a yogurt dip.
+Serve carrot and cucumber sticks with a yogurt dip.

-To sum up, most raw vegetables and fruits have a lot of health benefits, and you don’t need to deny your child these benefits because you fear that the pesticides they may contain could harm them.
-You can get rid of the residue of harmful chemicals by following some simple steps.
+To sum up, most raw vegetables and fruits have a lot of health benefits, and you don't need to deny your child these benefits because you fear that the pesticides they may contain could harm them.
+Instead, get rid of the residue of harmful chemicals by following the simple steps mentioned above.